What are asthma triggers?

 Indoor asthma triggers

-Some indoor activities and household items are asthma triggers can bring on your asthma symptoms.
+- Some indoor activities and household items are asthma triggers and can bring on your asthma symptoms.